 We have five well equipped laboratories.
 One of the laboratories incorporates six fume cupboards for A-level experimental work of a more hazardous nature.

-The department is staffed by seven full-time teachers and three highly qualified technicians.
+The department is staffed by eight full-time teachers and three highly qualified technicians.

 Subject time per 10-day cycle